chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-tiles/minigames/quip-battle.md

     'Vote values now scale with rarity and rebellion multiplier' ],
   'v0.26 Alpha': [
-    'Emotes are now longer spoken by the TTS'
+    'Emotes are no longer spoken by the TTS'
   ]
 }) }}